OFFICIAL RULES (updated 2015)

 SCORING AND RESULTS

-The Director will verify and summarize the overall results at the close of the submission window and send these results back to the colleges.
+The SML Coordinator will verify and summarize the overall results at the close of the submission window and send these results back to the colleges.
 No results for a previous round will be accepted once the next round begins.
 For scoring purposes the top five contestants from each college on each exam comprise that college’s team (thus the team may change its composition from one exam to the next).

 To be eligible for an individual award, a participant must compete on both exams.
 The team score consists of the best five scores on the exam in each round.
 The individual student team members may change from exam to exam.
 A team may consist of fewer than five students if necessary, and in this case the team’s score is the sum of the scores of the students participating.
 The grand prize for the qualified individual with the highest total score on the two exams is a $3,000 scholarship to be used to continue his or her education at an accredited four-year institution.
 In the case of a tie for the grand prize, the scholarship will be evenly divided.
 The top ten ranking individuals will receive appropriate prizes of a mathematical nature, as will the five highest ranking members of the first place team.
 The five highest ranking teams, as well as the team and individual champions from each of AMATYC’s eight regions, will receive plaques at the following year’s AMATYC annual conference.
 In addition, certificates of merit will be awarded to the top five individuals from each participating school.
 The prizes, plaques, and certificates are sponsored by the AMERICAN MATHEMATICAL ASSOCIATION OF TWO-YEAR COLLEGES.